I'm A Good White Person

 When we talk about racial disparities in society or racial hierarchies within the church, we often hear someone respond with their “good white person resume”.
 The one where they explain the ways they’ve done good things for Black people, storytell about their encounters (positive or negative) with Black people - any will do, or tell of the Black best friend they had when they were in third grade (or the Black girl they dated in middle school, etc.).
 Maybe you’ve done it before?

 There’s usually no connection to the actual conversation that’s happening.
 So why do we as white people respond this way?
-It is a form of white fragility.
+Jessica Denise Dickson has written helpfully about this question.

 Self-righteousness undercuts our ability to combat and dismantle racism.
 Once we’ve committed to a course of identity formation defined by self-righteousness and self-inclusion in the “good” group, we’re susceptible to a watered-down analysis of race.
 Rather than acknowledging the pervasive way race shapes us all, we look for ways to reduce racism to individual acts of immorality.
 While this allows us to maintain the illusion of a binary world of good/bad and in/out, it also undercuts our ability to do anything meaningful to combat racism.”